-Additional trails in the Mill Creek area There are no proposals as part of development approval to do any further works the Mill Creek area.
-Any additional works in tarea will require Part 5 approvals.
-Need for toilets to be installed in the area There are no toilet facilities proposed or require as part of this development application.
-The types of facilities may be installed in the future and will require associated approvals at that times
+Additional trails in the Mill Creek area There are no proposals as part of this development approval to do any further works in the Mill Creek area.
+Any additional works in that area will require Part 5 approvals.
+Need for toilets to be installed in the area There are no toilet facilities proposed or required as part of this development application.
+These types of facilities may be installed in the future and will require associated approvals at that time.